sf-wdi-22-23/install_fest/mac_dev_tools.md

 Sublime Text has its own very popular package manager called Package Control.
 We'll use it to add extra features to Sublime Text, including a web development shortcut package called Emmet and a JavaScript syntax helper jshint.

-1. Follow <a href="" target="_blank">Package Control's  "simple installation" instructions</a> to add Package manager to your Sublime Text.
+1. Follow <a href="https://packagecontrol.io/installation" target="_blank">Package Control's  "simple installation" instructions</a> to add Package manager to your Sublime Text.
 When you paste the large block of text, make sure you:
    -  use the Sublime Text 3 version, and
    -  enter the text into the bottom rectangle of the Sublime Text console.